EntePF/docker-backup/README.md

 The functionality is described in *start_backup.sh*.

-# How to start my backups
+# How to configure my backups
 Look at *backup_docker.sh* to see an example of how to setup your backup.